Fundamental Lemma for Data-Driven Analysis of Linear Parameter-Varying Systems: LPV Behaviours and Representations

 \subsection{Notions of minimality, observability and reachability}

-\savesubsectionspace For $\SSR$, we introduce the notions of observability and reachability in the \emph{almost everywhere} sense, i.e., structural state-observability/reachability\footnote{Structural state-observability/reachability is a weaker property than so-called \emph{complete} state-observability/reachability.
-However, structural state-observability/reachability is a necessary and sufficient property to generate the respective canonical forms \cite[pp. 81]{Toth2010}.} from \cite{Toth2010}, followed by the concepts of minimality for the aforementioned representations.
-We start with the notion of structural observability, for which we need the following: \begin{definition}[{$n$-step DT state-observability matrix function \cite[Def.
-3.39]{Toth2010}}] The observability matrix $\ms{O}_{n}\in\mc{R}^{ n \dny \times \dnx}$ of $\SSR$ with state dimension $\dnx$ is defined as $\ms{O}_{n} = ^\top$, with $\msf{o}_1 = C$ and $\msf{o}_{i+1}=\overrightarrow{\msf{o}_i}A$ for all $i>1$. \end{definition} With the $n$-step DT state-observability matrix function, we can define structural observability as follows, \begin{definition}[Structural state-observability \cite{Toth2010}] $\SSR$ with state dimension $\dnx$ is called structurally state-observable if its $\dnx$-step observability matrix $\ms{O}_{\dnx}$ is full (column) rank, i.e., $\rankdef{\ms{O}_{\dnx}}=\dnx$. \end{definition} This is full rank in the functional sense, i.e., it does not guarantee that $\ms{O}_{\dnx}$ is invertible for all $t\in\mb{Z}$ and $p\in\mf{B}_\mb{P}$.
+For $\SSR$, we introduce the notions of observability and reachability in the \emph{almost everywhere} sense, i.e., structural state-observability\fshyp{}reachability\footnote{\emph{Complete} state-observability\fshyp{}reachability is defined in the everywhere sense and is a stronger property than structural state-observability\fshyp{}reachability, and we have complete state-observability\fshyp{}reachability implies structural state-observability\fshyp{}reachability.
+However, structural state-observability\fshyp{}reachability is a necessary and sufficient property to generate the respective canonical forms \cite{Toth2010}.}, followed by the concepts of minimality for the aforementioned representations.
+We start with the notion of structural observability, for which we need the $n$-step state-observability matrix function: \begin{definition}[{Observability matrix \cite{Toth2010}}] The $n$-step state-observability matrix $\ms{O}_{n}\in\mc{R}^{ n \dny \times \dnx}$ of $\SSR$ with state dimension $\dnx$ is defined as $\ms{O}_{n} = ^\top$, with $\msf{o}_1 \!=\!
+C\!\in\mc{R}^{\dny\times\dnx}$ and $\msf{o}_{i+1}\!=\!\overrightarrow{\msf{o}_i}A\!\in\mc{R}^{\dny\times\dnx}$ for all $i\!>\!1$. \end{definition} With the $n$-step state-observability matrix function, we can define structural observability as follows, \begin{definition}[Structural state-observability \cite{Toth2010}] $\SSR$ with state dimension $\dnx$ is called structurally state-observable if its $\dnx$-step observability matrix $\ms{O}_{\dnx}\!$ is full (column) rank. \end{definition} This is full rank in the functional sense as it does not guarantee that $\ms{O}_{\dnx}$ is invertible for all $t\in\mb{Z}$ and $p\in\mf{B}_\mb{P}$.
 Note that for $\SSR$, $\LBf$ is the minimum integer for which $\rankdef{\ms{O}_{\LBf}}=\dnx$ over all $p$ in an almost everywhere sense.
-Therefore, let $\Pssobs{L}\subseteq\mb{P}^{\Z}$, associated with a structurally state observable $\SSR$, denote the set of scheduling sequences for which $\rankdef{\!\mdp{\ms{O}_{\LBf}}\!(k)\!}=\dnx$ for all $k\in\Z$
+Therefore, let $\Pssobs{L}\subseteq\mb{P}^{\Z}$, associated with a structurally state observable $\SSR$, denote the set of scheduling sequences for which $\rankdef{\!\mdp{\ms{O}_{\LBf}}\!(k)\!}=\dnx$ for all $k\in\Z$, i.e.,